MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

 ## Debugging Xbox WebView2 WinUI 2 (UWP) apps

-// todo: add in line about webview2 xbox being available only on certain builds

 Attach Microsoft Edge DevTools remotely to an Xbox WebView2 WinUI 2 (UWP) app as follows:

 1. In Microsoft Edge, go to `edge://inspect`.
 The **Inspect with Edge Developer Tools** page opens:

     ![DevTools Inspect utility page](./remote-debugging-images/inspect-devtools-page-supported.png)

 1. Enable Developer Mode on Xbox.
 See https://learn.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation.

-1. Connect to the Xbox Windows Device Portal from the Microsoft Edge browser on your PC.
-For these examples, <System IP> is the Xbox System OS IP, replace that with your own IP.
-In Microsoft Edge, Navigate to https://<System IP>:11443.
-Verify that the **Confirm security settings** page is loaded (in the **Windows Device Portal** tab):
+1. In Microsoft Edge, navigate to `https://<System IP>:11443`.
+Verify that the **Confirm security settings** page is loaded (in the **Windows Device Portal** tab).
+For these examples, `<System IP>` is the Xbox System OS IP, replace that with your Xbox System OS IP.

     ![The 'Confirm security settings' page in the 'Windows Device Portal' tab](./remote-debugging-images/open-device-portal.png)

-1. You will see an SSL cert error, click show advanced and then click Continue to <System IP>.
+1. You will see an SSL cert error, click show advanced and then click **Continue** to `<System IP>`:

     ![SSL Error](./remote-debugging-images/xbox_ssl_error.png)